 It’s not necessarily a bad thing.
-When you’re feeling less accommodating, you let go of all those people pleasing impulses, your filters drop, barriers come down and you end up speaking your mind.
-This is the time to have calm, honest conversations about what you need from others - you might find you get what you really want.
+When you’re feeling less accommodating, you let go of all those people-pleasing impulses, your filters drop, barriers come down and you end up speaking your mind.
+This is the time to have calm, honest conversations about what you need from others - you might just find you get what you really want.

 Natural remedies for menopausal mood swings

-The British Medical Journal now reports that regular acupuncture treatment is a viable alternative to HRT and has been proven to reduce common menopause symptoms such as hot flushes, night sweats, anxiety, low moods and joint pain.
+The British Medical Journal now reports that regular acupuncture treatment is a viable alternative to HRT and has been proven to reduce common menopause symptoms such as hot flushes, night sweats, stress, low moods

-is a fast-acting mood enhancer, shown in independent medical trials to reduce anxiety, increase mental resilience and balance emotional state.
+is a fast-acting mood enhancer, shown in independent medical trials to reduce anxiety, increase mental resilience and balance emotional stress.

-- Breathe your way through menopausal mood swings
+3. Breathe your way through menopausal mood swings.